Ubadah ibn al-Samit: Family

 'Ubadah's sister was named Nusaybah.
 His father was Samit Ibn Qais Ibn Asram Ibn Fahr while his mother was Qarat al-Ain Bint 'Ubadah bin Nidhal al-Khazrajiyya.
-His brother, 'Aws bin al-Samit, was married to Khawla bint Tha'labah, a disciple (Sahaba) of Muhammad who was mentioned in Surah al Mujadalah.
+His brother, 'Aws bin al-Samit, was married to Khawla bint Tha'labah, a disciple (Sahaba) of Muhammad who was mentioned in Sura Al-Mujadila.

-Records from Bukhari and Muslim texts included a statement from Anas Ibn Malik that 'Ubadah was married to Umm Haram bint Milhan during the first conquest of the Island of Cyprus with Mu'awiya where Umm Haram died during the campaign.
+Records from Sahih al-Bukhari and Sahih Muslim included a statement from Anas ibn Malik that 'Ubadah was married to Umm Haram bint Milhan during the first conquest of Cyprus with Mu'awiya, who died during the campaign.
 Ibn Hajar al-Asqalani translated this to mean 'Ubadah married Umm Haram during the campaign.
 However, Ibn Ishaq disagreed and translated the words of Anas to mean Umm Haram had married 'Ubadah before the campaign.
 Ibn Hajar argued further that another record from Ibn Hibban that stated that Umm Haram had just married 'Ubadah, which caused Ibrahim al Quraibi, author of Tarikh ul-Khulafa, to support the opinion of Ibn Hajar.

 'Ubadah was also married to Jamilah bint Abi Sa'sa' and they had a son named Walid ibn 'Ubadah.

 His son, Ubaydah ibn Ubadah ibn Ubadah, was buried in Egypt.

 Character

-During his lifetime, 'Ubadah held influence within caliphate administration.
+During his lifetime, 'Ubadah held influence within the caliphate's administration.
 He was asked to pass judgements, which only a handful of Muhammad's companions were allowed during their life.
-No one truly understands who gave them such privileges.

 Regarding his battlefield achievements, 'Ubadah was known as a fearless warrior.
-Caliph Umar himself has praised him as an equal of 1,000 warriors.
+Caliph Umar himself praised him as equal to 1,000 warriors.
 He was once recorded for displaying his personal military prowess when the Muslims had besieged a Byzantine fort.
 'Ubadah was found alone praying in a field by Byzantine soldiers.
 Before they could approach, he jumped to his horse and advanced towards them.
 The Byzantine soldiers fled and were chased by 'Ubadah until they reached their fort.

 He was known as a clever commander who deployed successful strategies, such as the use of ambush trenches which allowed him to conquer strongholds such as Latakia in Syria and Alexandria in Egypt.